libhal-google/libhal/README.md

 ### Context Example

-- Implement a rotary encoder by using an adc a potentiometer and some specification of the potentiometer like min and max angle, along with min and max voltage.
+- Implement a rotary encoder by using an adc, a potentiometer and some specification of the potentiometer like min and max angle, along with min and max voltage.
 - Implement a dac using multiple output pins and a set of resistors and an op